sethkor/connect-backup/README.md

 # connect-backup
-A tool to backup and (eventually) restore AWS Connect
+A tool to backup and (eventually) restore AWS Connect.
+You can backup to file, S3 or just to stout.

 ```
 A tool to backup and restore your AWS Connect instance